Another US MQ-9 Reaper drone goes down in Yemen, images purportedly show

-It wasn't immediately clear what brought down the drone, but the U.S. military's Central Command acknowledged seeing “reports” of the aircraft being downed in a desert region of Yemen's central Marib province.
-It marked potentially the third such downing this month alone.
+The Houthis released footage they said showed the aircraft being targeted with a surface-to-air missile in a desert region of Yemen's central Marib province.
+It marked the third-such downing this month alone.

+Noticeably, the drone did not appear to carry any markings on it.

-Authorities in Marib, which remains held by allies of Yemen's exiled government, did not immediately acknowledge the drone.
-Nor did the Houthis, who previously have shot down MQ-9 drones during the war.
+Authorities in Marib, which remains held by allies of Yemen's exiled government, did not acknowledge the drone.

 A U.S. defense official, speaking on condition of anonymity to discuss intelligence matters, told the AP that “the U.S. Air Force has not lost any aircraft operating within U.S. Central Command's area of responsibility.”
 The official declined to elaborate.